danielriosgarza/MAMBO/README.md

 # Bottom_Up_Ecology_Functions

-Contains the codes for the functions that were used in the Bottom-Up ecology algorithm described by Garza et al. (2016).
+Codes for the functions that were used in the Bottom-Up ecology algorithm described by Garza et al. (2016).
 These functions were written on Cython and are intended to be used integrated with COBRApy (https://github.com/opencobra/cobrapy) on a python2.7 platform, using a collection of genome-scale metabolic models with model SEED identifiers for metabolites and reactions.

 The script "bottom_up_ecology.pyx" contains the functions for: 1) identifying exchange reactions, 2) setting-up an initial environment 3) Performing a Markov-Chain step to determine the accept/reject probabilities for random changes to the environment.
 In order to use these functions, one must install the prerequisites listed below and compile the script using the "setup_bte_functions.py" script.